srlasher/pdstools/Home.md

 # Getting Started with the R library

+## Installation

 The `cdhtools` package can be installed straight from GitHub.
 First you will need R and R Studio.

-Installation steps:

 1. Install R
     If you do not have R installed, go to https://www.r-project.org/ and install the latest version of the software.
 Find the correct installer for your platform (e.g. R-4.0.3.pkg) and follow the steps of the installer.